Things to do at Navy Pier

 Connect learning and playing through the engaging exhibits at the Chicago Children's Museum.
-Explore all three floors to encounter sensory experiences combined with literature, math, science and creative activities; dig up dinosaur bones; learn the ways of the CTA; or show your creativity through arts and crafts.
+Kids and parents can explore all three floors to encounter sensory experiences combined with literature, math, science and creative activities; dig up dinosaur bones; learn the ways of the CTA; send toy cars flying through a series of tracks; or show your creativity through arts and crafts.

 In less than 20 years, this unpretentious Bardic troupe moved from the back of a Lincoln Park pub to a mouthwatering, multimillion-dollar facility with a spectacular Lake Michigan view.
 (The main stage was modeled on Stratford-upon-Avon’s Swan Theatre.)
 And in 2008, Chicago Shakes became the fourth Chicago institution to pick up the Tony Award for regional theater excellence.
 The main course here is Shakespeare, of course, but with detours into classics of every stripe, including the occasional musical.
 Some of the company’s best trimmings include the dynamic international programming presented under the World's Stage banner.

-The pier’s massive exhibition hall spends much of the year playing host to conventions, but it’s also where you’ll find some of the best temporary and seasonal attractions, like the Rolling Stones’ “Exhibitionism” show, the annual Chicago Flower & Garden Show and the Winter WonderFest.
+Navy Pier's massive exhibition hall spends much of the year playing host to conventions, but it’s also where you’ll find some of the best temporary and seasonal attractions, like the annual Chicago Flower and Garden Show and Winter WonderFest.